epfl-ada/ada-2020-project-milestone-p3-p3_uzi-god-forever/readme.md

 ### 1. Title
-Simultaneously Predicting If And When A Betrayal Will Occur
+Predicting whether and when a betrayal will occur based on linguistic features
 ### 2. Abstract:
 The original article addresses two questions.
 The first question is to predict whether a betrayal will occur, and the second is to predict when betrayal is going to occur knowing the fact that the betrayal is doomed to happen.
 We think that the second question is unrealistic, because it is impossible to know whether betrayal will occur in reality.
 A more important and more practical question is: given a dialogue, can we predict whether a betrayal will occur, and at the same time predict when the betrayal will occur (if we predict it will).
-The motivation for our work is exactly to address this question, and adopt two different methods to address it, and record the their performance on this question.
+The motivation for our work is exactly to address this question.

 ### 3. Research Questions
-As described in our abstract, we will focus on such a question: Without knowing if a betrayal will occur, predict if there will be a betrayal and if it will, predict when it is going to happen.
+While playing the game Diplomacy or in real life, knowing that we are going to be betrayed is not enough, we would also like to know how far betrayal is near us if we know such betrayal is going to happen.
+We will focus on such a question: Without knowing if a betrayal will occur, predict if there will be a betrayal and if it will, predict when it is going to happen.

 ### 4. Proposed Dataset
-We will use the same dataset as the original paper.
+We will use the same dataset as the original paper, and on its bases we will make a few pre-processings.

-### 5. Methods
+### 5. Methods Description
-#### 5.1 Methods description
-To address this question, we will use two different methods.

-**Replicating the models in the paper and connecting them:** The first one is we will connect the two models in the original paper.
-Namely, we will first use the first model in the paper to predict if there will be a betrayal, and if it is predicted to be true, we will hand over the data to the second model to predict when the betrayal will happen.
+**Replicating the models in the paper:** We will first replicate the two models described in the original paper (Namely, we build a first model to predict if there will be a betrayal, and the second model to predict when the betrayal will happen.).
+However, we will make a few changes and improvements on them.
+First: The models in the paper consider seasons as classification instances, we think such assumptions are not practical, so we treat games as classfication instead.
+Besides, when predicting which season is the betrayal season in a game, we make sure that only one season in each game would be predicted to be the season in which betrayal happened.

-**Building a new regression model:** About the second model, we will construct a regression model, which simultaneously predict if and when a betrayal is going to happen.
-To achieve this, we may introduce a threshold, and if the number of seasons before the betrayal is larger than the threshold, we consider the betrayal will not happen (just a temporary idea, will be improved later).
-#### 5.2 Motivation for adopting the second method
-The problem with using the models in the original paper to address this question is, the second model (the model to predict when the betrayal occurs knowing it will) in the paper is trained with all betrayal data.
-However, this leads to a problem that it may be used to predict non-betrayal data, which are miss-classified to be betrayal data by the classifier and were never seen in the training process.
-So we wish to combine the two models to a single model, and train it with both betrayal and non-betrayal data, which prevents such circumstance.
+**Connecting the models to generate final result:** Another improvement we will make on the papers is that, the two models we built will not be independent from each other (like in the paper).
+We would make a link between the two models and combine their results to make our final prediction: namely predict whether a game would end up in betrayal, and if yes, when the betrayal would happen.

 ### 6. Proposed Timeline
-In the first week, we will replicate the training of the two models in the original paper and connect them to address the question in 3.
+In the first week, we will replicate the training of the two models in the original paper.

-In the second week, we will train our proposed model to address the question in 3 and we will compare the results by the two different approaches and analyze the results.
+In the second week, we will make our changes and improvements on the basis of the models in the paper.

-In the third week, we might still do some analysis that if our proposed model have some improvements.
-Then we will prepare for the video and the report.
+In the third week, we will make a link between the two models, analyze the results and write our final report.

 ### 7. Organization within the team
 In week 1, Shanci will replicate the first model in original paper, and Ke and Ruizhi will replicate the second one.

-In week 2, Ke and Ruizhi will complete the construction of our proposed model.
-Then all us will compare and analyze the results of two methods.
+In week 2, we will respectively make the changes and improvements to the models which we are responsible of.

-In week 3, Ke and Shanci will focus on preparing the short video with main ideas.
-Ruizhi and Shanci will make some visualizations which will be used in video and data story.
+In week 3, Ke and Ruizhi will make the link between the models and combine their results, then all of us write our final report together.